jakubgorsky/dictionary-pwr-r-t-assignment/README.md

 Included main.cpp is for demonstration purposes only, you do not have to download it in order to use this class.

+# Prequisites
+I don't think there are any, but I am using a C++14 compiler, so be sure to use at least that.

 # Usage

 ## There are two things you need to know before using this object.